scottstirling/btc-docker/README.md

 The test user logins are:

 * bitcoin
-* scott
-* mallesh
+* bitcointester

-Their test passwords are all the same and are exposed in the Dockerfile build commands: b1tc01n
+Their test passwords will come out set the same and are exposed in the Dockerfile build commands and test-users.sh script: b1tc01n

 ## Description of files in this docker project: